-When the best available data are hourly load shapes that do not vary across the year (e.g., by month), calculation of the hourly share of annual load (the values in column H of Table 7) is greatly simplified: divide the load shape values by 8760, the number of hours in a year.
+When the best available data are hourly load shapes that do not vary across the year (e.g., by month), calculation of the hourly share of annual load (the values in column H of Table 7) is greatly simplified: divide the load shape values by 8,760, the number of hours in a year.

 Step 3: Calculate the winter peak demand by repeating the procedure outlined in Step 2 using the appropriate table of winter peak hours and relative probabilities for the climate zone in question (in this case, Climate Zone 2).